 Explore the vast diversity of aquatic ecosystems.
-Students will learn about the importance of clean water, the connections between freshwater habitats, and the species that rely on these ecosystems.
-We will instill a sense of responsibility for the water by discussing the importance of conservation, participating in community science, and discovering ways they can make a difference.
+Students will learn about the importance of clean water, the relationships in freshwater habitats, and the species that rely on these ecosystems.
+We will instill a sense of responsibility for the water by discussing the importance of conservation, participating in community science, and discovering ways students can make a difference.